anniedo247/sotatek-todolist/README.md

 ## Main features

 - Allow a user to add new task to the to-do list.
+- User can search tasks by task title.
 - View and update existing ones.
 - Bulk actions: remove multiple tasks, unselected multiple tasks.